socketio/socket.io/README.md

 ------------

 - Node v0.1.32+
-- [Socket.IO-client](http://github.com/RosePad/Socket.IO-client) to connect on the client side.
+- [Socket.IO client](http://github.com/RosePad/Socket.IO) to connect from the browser

 How to use
 ----------